Last Updated on

 - ½ cup fresh, cooked or frozen peas (thawed)

 - A pinch of cinnamon

 - ¼ cup milk (you can also use cream or soy milk)

 - Heat butter in a pan and saute the sliced onions in it for around 2 minutes.
 Add the cinnamon and cloves and cook until the onions are tender.
 Take out the clove.

 - Add the peas and continue cooking while stirring for 3-4 minutes.

 - Put the mixture in a blender and puree it until it becomes smooth.

 - Return it to the pan and add water into it (as much as you desire) while stirring, until it becomes the texture of the soup.
 Better to add less water so that it stays more of a puree.

 - Bring the mixture to boil, lower the heat and add the cream/milk.
-Warm the mixture gently and serve to your baby.
+Warm the mixture gently and serve.